Mission Australia: Description

-In 2021–22, Mission Australia employed approximately 2200 staff and 750 volunteers, and supported 147,913 children, young people, adults and elderly people across 465 programs and services.
+In 2022–23, Mission Australia employed approximately 2,400 staff and 1,000 volunteers, and supported 149,096 children, young people, adults and elderly people across 463 programs and services.
 The organisation specialises in the areas of homelessness and housing, families and children, early learning, youth, employment and skills, alcohol and other drugs, disability, mental health, and strengthening communities.
 Sharon Callister became CEO in March 2022, succeeding James Toomey, who served as CEO from November 2017.

 Services

 Homelessness and housing

 Mission Australia offers specialist support services that enable people to avoid and escape homelessness.
 It provides crisis and transitional accommodation, as well as social and affordable housing.
-In 2021–22, Mission Australia assisted 23,755 people through 78 homelessness services.
+In 2022–23, Mission Australia assisted 26,240 people through 73 homelessness services.

 In 1979, Sydney City Mission launched the Missionbeat homelessness outreach service.
 Missionbeat vans patrolled the city streets offering support to homeless and intoxicated individuals.
 The Missionbeat Sydney service continues today, with a primary focus on supporting long-term rough sleepers.
 Youthbeat services, which offer support to vulnerable young people on the street, operate in Tasmania and Perth, and Mission Australia has plans to launch another mobile outreach service targeting young people in the Northern Territory.

 In 2008, Mission Australia established Mission Australia Housing, a Tier 1 community housing provider.

 Families and children

 Mission Australia provides extensive support for families and children.
-In 2021–22, Mission Australia assisted 20,862 people through 63 families and children services.
+In 2022–23, Mission Australia assisted 21,079 people through 60 families and children services.

 Strengthening communities

 Mission Australia provides a network of place-based community development and early intervention and prevention programs tailored to meet the needs of local communities.
 These programs seek to listen to individuals and equip them to transform their communities.
-In 2021–22, Mission Australia assisted 19,567 people through 20 strengthening communities services.
+In 2022–23, Mission Australia assisted 20,553 people through 25 community development services.

 Employment, education and training

 Mission Australia helps people of all ages who have experienced barriers to employment to gain the skills and confidence to find and keep a job.
 It offers a variety of service models including Disability Employment Services, Transition to Work and ParentsNext.
-In 2021–22, Mission Australia assisted 20,067 people through 152 employment, education and training services.
+In 2022–23, Mission Australia assisted 19,402 people through 152 employment, education and training services.

 Alcohol and other drugs

 Mission Australia offers holistic support to people affected by alcohol and drug issues.
 Programs and services support individuals to overcome dependency, and seek to address the underlying factors that led to their addiction.
-In 2021–22, Mission Australia assisted 5,660 people though 32 alcohol and other drug services.
+In 2022–23, Mission Australia assisted 6,021 people though 35 alcohol and other drug services.

 Mental health recovery

 Mission Australia provides individual, targeted and flexible care for people with mental health issues to help them overcome the challenges they face and achieve their goals.
-In 2021–22, Mission Australia assisted 4,021 people through 33 mental health recovery services.
+In 2022–23, Mission Australia assisted 3,640 people through 30 mental health recovery services.